 In this blog post, I’ll explore if EMSCULPT lives up to the attention it’s generated in recent months and compare it to traditional liposuction, including the number of treatments needed and areas of the body that can be treated.

-When the makers of a device promise that you can burn fat and build muscle in a 30-minute treatment, people notice.
+EMSCULPT is cleared by the FDA to build muscle mass and burn fat by causing thousands of involuntary abdominal muscle contractions to simulate an intense core workout.
+When the makers of a device promise that you can burn fat and build muscle in a 30-minute nonsurgical treatment, people notice.
 But there’s a bit more to the EMSCULPT story, especially when compared to liposuction.

 - Liposuction: This tried-and-true procedure can be used virtually anywhere, including the neck, upper arms, thighs, and hips.
 The different types of liposuction give plastic surgeons the ability to customize treatments using different technologies and smaller or larger cannulas (the tubes used to suction fat from the body).

-Treatment Candidates: EMSCULPT patients typically have very small pockets of fat that can often be reduced through exercise and a healthy diet.
+- EMSCULPT: Patients typically have very small pockets of fat that can often be reduced through exercise and a healthy diet.
 The procedure burns fat by simulating the muscle contractions that occur during sit-ups.

 If you have stubborn areas of fat and want to know if liposuction can help, contact us using the online form to request a consultation.
 Or call us at (717) 728-1700 to schedule an appointment at our plastic surgery practice in Harrisburg, PA.